justinwiley/vampire/README.md

 ## Usage

-The [visitor pattern](http://butunclebob.com/ArticleS.UncleBob.IuseVisitor) "seperates the algorithm from object hierarchy".
+The [visitor pattern](http://butunclebob.com/ArticleS.UncleBob.IuseVisitor) "separates the algorithm from object hierarchy".
 What this means in practice is it allows you to focus on what you want to change in a hierarchy of objects, instead of writing boilerplate to recursively walk it.

 This is essentially a way to work around Ruby's lack of support for [double-dispatch](http://lostechies.com/derekgreer/2010/04/19/double-dispatch-is-a-code-smell/).